 The amount of water that your plants need will depend on many factors in addition to the weather.
 For example, as the plants grow and become bigger they will need more water.
 Plants growing in sandy soil will need more water than plants growing in heavy soil.

-By checking the moisture level in the soil through the slots in the steel pipe, you can decide whether the plants have been irrigated the night before with too much or too little water.
+By checking the moisture level in the soil through the slots in the steel pipe, you can decide whether the plants have been irrigated with too much or too little water.

-Early in the morning after irrigation the night before, hammer the steel pipe into the soil near a dripper so that the slot faces the dripper.
+Early in the morning after irrigation at night, hammer the steel pipe into the soil near a dripper so that the slot faces the dripper.

 Remove the steel pipe from the soil and use the slot to inspect the moisture level in the soil and the position of the wetting front.
 You may wish to use the slot to remove some soil from the pipe and to squeeze the soil sample between your fingers.

 This video provides step by step instructions so that smallholders can use smart irrigation scheduling.
 All that is needed is a steel pipe and a storage container.
 Use for high or low pressure for any irrigation zone, big or small.
 The scheduling takes account of

 An angle grinder can be used to cut a slot in a length of steel pipe